 Manasamitra is delighted to be working with the following artists on our unique mentoring and artist development programme for emerging women composers who are interested in cross-cultural and/or fusion music.

 Each artist will receive advice, support and guidance from Supriya Nagarajan, an acclaimed Carnatic singer and composer who has been working nationally and internationally for over 15 years.
-Individual sessions tailored to the needs of each mentee will result in a new composition from each artist, which we hope to present either online or live, depending on current restrictions, in Spring 2021.
+Individual sessions tailored to the needs of each mentee will result in a new composition from each artist.

 This opportunity is supported by the Performing Rights Society Fund and by Arts Council England ‘Developing Your Creative Potential’ funding strand.